dzejkob-b/discord_irc_pugbot/README.md

 }
 </pre>

+Note: irc channels become case-insensitive now - #tHiRd and #third are the same for message input.
+But the bot joins the channels as is typed in configuration.

 * **channelDiscord** - bot channel id (described below) *(old configuration)*
 * **channelIrc** - channel on IRC. *(old configuration)*
 * **discordDisable** - set true to disable bot on Discord.